Psoriasis Isn't Contagious And Other Myths Busted

 One of the most frustrating aspects for psoriasis patients is facing outsiders' negative reactions to their skin flare-ups.
 If you don't understand the disease, you might fear getting close to someone who's afflicted.
 Or, you might even dismiss psoriasis as just a cosmetic problem.

-There are five types of psoriasis, and it is important to know the different types:
+There are five types of psoriasis, and it is important to know the different types so that the condition is treated appropriately:

 - Plaque psoriasis: Plaque psoriasis, the most common form, appears as raised, red patches covered with a silvery white buildup of dead skin cells.
 These patches or plaques most often show up on the scalp, knees, elbows and lower back.
 They are often itchy and painful, and they can crack and bleed.